MicrosoftDocs/dynamics365smb-docs/business-central/enable-ai.md

 - You're using Business Central online, version 23.1 or later. <!--[preview version](ai-preview-getstarted.md) of Business Central that's enabled for Copilot.-->
 - You have admin or super permissions in Business Central.  <!--For more information, go to [Configure AI-powered item marketing text with Copilot](enable-ai.md).-->

-## Consent to or reject preview and privacy terms and conditions for all users
+## Consent to or reject preview and privacy terms

 Consent to the terms and conditions of [preview](https://dynamics.microsoft.com/legaldocs/supp-dynamics365-preview/) and [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?LinkId=521839) on behalf of the organization.